 When specified in a pattern, the 32-bit code point immediately following the pad escape is the pad character.
 This may be any character, including a special pattern character.
 That is, the pad escape escapes the following character.
 If there is no character after the pad escape, then the pattern is illegal.

-Note: This padding is in addition to the normal DFDL text padding.
+Note: Padding specified through the pattern syntax is distinct from, and in addition to, padding specified using dfdl:textPadKind.

 Rounding